Mohammad-Alavi/apiato-dockerized/README.md

 #### Production
 You have to copy the source code files into the container.
 You can uncomment the copy codes in the nginx and php dockerfiles.

+## Steps
+1. Pull in this repository into your home directory and rename it to `backend`.
+2. Create a folder named `apiato` (or any other name) in the `backend` folder.
+3. Build the images.
+4. Run the containers.